career-match/career-match.github.io/index.md

 ### Landing page
 The landing page is the first page presented to the user.
 Helps with vistor to understand the features of the site.

+### Student home page
+The student home page is when you logged in as a student.

+### Company home page
+The company home page is when you logged in as a recruiter.

+### Admin home page
+The admin home page is when you looed in as an admin.

+### Student profile page
+The student profile page is page presented to the user with list of the profiles of students.

+### Company profile page
+The company profile page e is a page presented to the user with a list of the profiles of the company with descriptions.

+### Browse companies and users by skill, geographic preference
+The page where users can search the companies by skills and geographic preference.

 ## Use case ideas
 Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.